Systemd: notsystemd

 Notsystemd intends to implement all systemd's features working on any init system.
 It was forked by the Parabola GNU/Linux-libre developers to build packages with their development tools without the necessity of having systemd installed to run systemd-nspawn.
+Development ceased in July 2018.

 Fork including init system

 uselessd

 In 2014, uselessd was created as a lightweight fork of systemd.
 The project sought to remove features and programs deemed unnecessary for an init system, as well as address other perceived faults.
 Project development halted in January 2015.

-uselessd supported the musl and µClibc libraries, so it may have been used on embedded systems, whereas systemd only supports glibc.
+uselessd supported the musl and μClibc libraries, so it may have been used on embedded systems, whereas systemd only supports glibc.
 The uselessd project had planned further improvements on cross-platform compatibility, as well as architectural overhauls and refactoring for the Linux build in the future.

 InitWare

 InitWare is a modular refactor of systemd, porting the system to BSD platforms without glibc or Linux-specific system calls.
 It is known to work on DragonFly BSD, FreeBSD, NetBSD, and GNU/Linux.
 Components considered unnecessary are dropped.